Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Abstract

 \section{Abstract}

-We study the stochastic online problem of learning to influence in a social network with semi-bandit feedback, where we observe how users influence each other.
-The problem combines challenges of limited feedback, because the learning agent only observes the influenced portion of the network, and combinatorial number of actions, because the cardinality of the feasible set is exponential in the maximum number of influencers.
-We propose a computationally efficient {\tt UCB}-like algorithm, $\imb$, and analyze it.
-Our regret bounds are polynomial in all quantities of interest; \emph{reflect the structure of the network} and the\emph{ probabilities of influence}.
-Moreover, they do not depend on inherently large quantities, such as the cardinality of the action set.
-To the best of our knowledge, these are the first such results. $\imb$ permits linear generalization and therefore is suitable for large-scale problems.
-Our experiments show that the regret of $\imb$ scales as suggested by our upper bounds in several representative graph topologies; and based on linear generalization, $\imb$ can significantly reduce regret of real-world influence maximization semi-bandits.
+We study the online influence maximization problem in social networks under the \emph{independent cascade} model.
+Specifically, we aim to learn the set of ``best influencers'' in a social network online while repeatedly interacting with it.
+We address the challenges of (i) combinatorial action space, since the number of feasible influencer sets grows exponentially with the maximum number of influencers, and (ii) limited feedback, since only the influenced portion of the network is observed.
+Under a stochastic semi-bandit feedback, we propose and analyze $\imb$, a computationally efficient {\tt UCB}-based algorithm.
+Our bounds on the cumulative regret are polynomial in all quantities of interest, achieve near-optimal dependence on the number of interactions and reflect the \emph{topology} of the network and the \emph{activation probabilities} of its edges, thereby giving insights on the problem complexity.
+To the best of our knowledge, these are the first such results.
+Our experiments show that in several representative graph topologies, the regret of $\imb$ scales as suggested by our upper bounds. $\imb$ permits linear generalization and thus is both statistically and computationally suitable for large-scale problems.
+Our experiments also show that $\imb$ with linear generalization can lead to low regret in real-world online influence maximization.